vinkla/wordplate/README.md

 WordPlate comes with the [`wp-password-bcrypt`](https://github.com/roots/wp-password-bcrypt) package to replace WordPress's outdated and insecure [MD5-based](https://en.wikipedia.org/wiki/MD5) password hashing with the modern and secure [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).

 We recommend taking a look at the [Soil plugin](https://roots.io/plugins/soil) by [Roots](https://roots.io).
-It is a A WordPress plugin which contains a collection of modules to apply theme-agnostic front-end modifications.
+It is a WordPress plugin which contains a collection of modules to apply theme-agnostic front-end modifications.
 The plugin also address some security concerns for WordPress themes.

 ## Contributing